 How did you get your start in photography?

-The spark for photography was truly ignited whilst travelling across South East Asia.
-The experience felt like it needed to be documented through images, and a camera was purchased to capture the special moments.
-Immersing yourself in the great outdoors through all the elements is very appealing and is the notion that continues to drive my photography right up to the present day.
+My passion for photography was truly sparked while I was travelling across South East Asia.
+I felt like the experience needed to be documented visually, so I purchased a camera to capture all the special moments.
+I find immersing myself in the great outdoors tin all the elements very appealing and that’s something that continues to drive my photography right up to the present day.

 What type of photography are you shooting and what motivated you to focus on that genre?

-The ocean is fascinating, and coastal scenes are a personal preference.
-The many different moods of the ocean, from the calm and serene, to the dramatic and powerful, the coast always delivers.
+I find the ocean fascinating, and shooting coastal scenes is a personal preference of mine.
+The many different moods of the ocean, from the calm and serene, to the dramatic and powerful – the coast always delivers.

 What has been your biggest achievement or obstacle along the way?

 Without a doubt, the biggest challenge in my photography career is sea-spray.
 If you’re not careful sea-spray will ruin an image, – oh, and camera gear!